Cuba Steps Up Bird Flu Measures - UrduPoint

 Cuba Steps Up Bird Flu Measures

 HAVANA, Feb.
-11 (UrduPoint / Pakistan Point News - 11th Feb, 2023 ) --:Cuban sanitary authorities on Friday stepped up bird flu measures following the detection of the first cases of the disease at a zoo here.
+12 (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) --::Cuban sanitary authorities on Saturday stepped up bird flu measures following the detection of the first cases of the disease at a zoo here.

 Cuba's National Center of Animal Health (CENASA) instructed people to notify findings of dead birds as well as to avoid contact with sick animals.